joshb/joshb.github.io/articles/simple_line_drawing/index.md

 };
 ```

-    <p>This class will be used for storing a color in floating-point format, with each color component (red, green, blue, and alpha for transparency) being a value from 0 to 1.
-We've overloaded some arithmetic operators so that we can manipulate colors easily; the addition/subtraction operators add/subtract each component of one color object to/from the corresponding component of another color, while the multiplication operator multiplies each component of a color by a scalar value.</p>
+This class will be used for storing a color in floating-point format, with each color component (red, green, blue, and alpha for transparency) being a value from 0 to 1.
+We've overloaded some arithmetic operators so that we can manipulate colors easily; the addition/subtraction operators add/subtract each component of one color object to/from the corresponding component of another color, while the multiplication operator multiplies each component of a color by a scalar value.

-    <p>When a pixel is ready to be drawn, the <strong>ToUInt32()</strong> function is used to convert the color to an unsigned 32-bit integer, where each color component (alpha, red, green, and then blue) occupies 8 bits and has a value from 0 to 255.
-This integer can then be written to a framebuffer that SDL gives us access to for rendering.</p>
+When a pixel is ready to be drawn, the <strong>ToUInt32()</strong> function is used to convert the color to an unsigned 32-bit integer, where each color component (alpha, red, green, and then blue) occupies 8 bits and has a value from 0 to 255.
+This integer can then be written to a framebuffer that SDL gives us access to for rendering.

-    <p>All rasterization will be done in a class aptly named <strong>Rasterizer</strong>.
-This class contains a few member variables that must be set using the <strong>SetFrameBuffer()</strong> function:</p>
+All rasterization will be done in a class aptly named <strong>Rasterizer</strong>.
+This class contains a few member variables that must be set using the <strong>SetFrameBuffer()</strong> function:

 ```c++
 void